Oxer11/Mini-CSRanking/README.md

 - Thanks to the teaching assistants for revising our work.
 - Thanks to the creative developers of [CSRankings](<https://github.com/emeryberger/CSrankings>) for presenting such an inspired website.
 - Thanks to my thoughtful collaborator for warm encouragement and support!
 Without your help, it would be impossible for me to complete this fantastic project.
-- Thanks to the future user of this website and all your suggestions are welcomed!
+- Thanks to the future users of this website and all your suggestions are welcomed!